Daily Mail's 'Legsit' headline slammed for sexism

 Story highlights

-- Daily Mail headline focuses on British leaders' physical attributes; internet strikes back
+- Daily Mail headline focuses on British leaders' physical attributes

-- Sexist headline is latest in line of inappropriate content from the British tabloid

 (CNN)"It wasn't quite stilettos at dawn," read the Daily Mail's front-page tease, alongside a photograph of British Prime Minister Theresa May and Scottish First Minister Nicola Sturgeon.